AElfProject/aelf-docs/docs/quick-start/developers/expense-tracker/index.md

 - Click on **Sign** the transaction.

-- After the transaction is successfully processed, your Expense details will be Updated✅.
+- After the transaction is successfully processed, your expense details will be updated✅.

    ![update-expense-success](/img/expense-tracker-edit-expense-success.png)

-As we have **Edited the Expense** successfully.
-Let's move that Expense to Remove.
+As we have **Edited an Expense** successfully.
+Let's test remove expense functionality.

 ---

 **Remove the Expense**

-- Click on **"Remove"** button to remove the expense.
+- Click on **"Remove"** button to remove the selected expense.

    ![remove-expense-button](/img/expense-tracker-remove-expense-button.png)